No Module Named Pandas Core Methods To_dict

 Q: Which orient parameter should I use?

 A: The best orient parameter depends on how you want to structure the resulting dictionary.
-Consider the specific requirements of your application or the library you're interacting with.
+Plus, consider the specific requirements of your application or the library you're interacting with.
 If you need each row as a dictionary, use 'records'.
 If you need columns as keys with lists of values, use 'list'.

 Q: Can I use to_dict with a Pandas Series?